 Around 66,000 companies in the US alone have Skype for business communication, while its total user-base is estimated to be around a billion by the end of 2024.
 Microsoft Skype is a software application that allows users to make voice and video calls over the Internet.
 The client software, available as a browser extension, also enables two-way video calling within the window and with other Skype users.

 Skype was originally launched as a VoIP (Voice over Internet Protocol) product in 2003.
 Moreover, its client software was first released in November 2003 for Internet Explorer.
 Skype recently introduced its free video calling feature, which lets you connect to the client regardless of where they are.
 It’s compatible with all the popular browsers such as Firefox, Safari, and Chrome.
 Want to give it a try on a smart device?
-No problem—get the free Skype mobile app.
+No problem – get the free Skype mobile app.
+Reading advantages and disadvantages of Skype will give you a better idea about the tool.

 Join.Me is an online meeting platform that lets you host or join online meetings with up to 10 people.
 With Join.Me, you can share your screen with other participants, and the platform also offers a chat function for further communication.
 It’s a perfect contact tool for small teams working on a single project or larger groups that need to communicate with multiple people.